LearnToProgramRoanoke/Learn-microbit/ChristmasTree/README.md

 For this workshop, we will be coding inside this editor or you can download the Mu editor at [https://codewith.mu/](https://codewith.mu/).
 Mu works with Windows, Mac OSX, Linux and Raspberry Pi.

+A simple circuit with a piezo speaker and a resistor is also required for the sound.